bioscuccai/mchart1/README.md

 A mockadatok a példában az `App` komponens konstruktorában van behúzva mint modul és átadva a `ReadingService`-nek a `setSource()`-on keresztül.

-# Semmi sem működik de közel a demó
+# Ha a lapozás nem működik de közel a demó
 A chart <graph-graph> komponensét önállóan is lehet használni, nem kell neki a szerver lapozás.
 Ennek a komponensnek a `data` inputja a következő formában várja a megfigyeléseket: